-Every Total Recall VR has an on-board archiving device that is capable of creating searchable archives of recordings on CD and DVD discs.
-Optionally, systems can be fitted with an archiving device that can create searchable archives on BD discs.
+Every Total Recall VR has an on-board archiving device that is capable of creating searchable archives of recordings on CD, DVD and BD discs.
 The following table shows the type of discs that you can use:

-Туре As of Release Note CD-R 5.0.0 The disc drive tray will open and close at the end of the archive session.
-CD-RW 9.9.0 The disc drive tray will open and close at the end of the archive session.
-DVD-R 9.18.0 The disc drive tray will open and close at the end of the archive session.
-DVD+R 9.18.0 The disc drive tray will open and close at the end of the archive session.
-DVD+RW 5.0.0 The disc drive tray will open and close at the end of the archive session.
-BD-R 9.0.0 The disc drive tray will open and close at the end of the archive session.
-BD-RE 9.0.0 The disc drive tray will open and close at the end of the archive session.
+Type As of Release Note CD-R 10.0.0 The disc drive tray will open and close at the end of the archive session.
+CD-RW 10.0.0 The disc drive tray will open and close at the end of the archive session.
+DVD-R 10.9.0 The disc drive tray DOES NOT open and close at the end of the archive session.
+DVD+R 10.9.0 The disc drive tray DOES NOT open and close at the end of the archive session.
+DVD+RW 10.0.0 The disc drive tray DOES NOT open and close at the end of the archive session.
+BD-R 10.0.0 The disc drive tray DOES NOT open and close at the end of the archive session.
+BD-RE 10.0.0 The disc drive tray DOES NOT open and close at the end of the archive session.